JONBUB-SUK/SELF_DRIVING_CAR_ENGINEER_NANODEGREE-project7.-Highway-Driving/README.md

 ## 4. My intention of algorithm

-My intent for algorithm is very simple
+My intention for algorithm is very simple

 Just make beginner driver!